 In the U.K 27% of working age women have low iron intakes (NDNS 2018).
 This can affect a range of health issues, as well as our productivity and performance at work.

-Why ensuring you’re getting adequate iron is important: If our iron intake is consistently lower than requirements it can lead to iron deficiency and iron deficiency anaemia.
-Iron’s main job is to carry the oxygen in our blood to all the cells in the body – if we aren’t getting enough then early symptoms can include feeling tired or run-down; that feeling of constantly struggling to get out of bed and a drop in concentration during the day.
+Why is getting enough iron in our diet important?
+If our iron intake is consistently lower than requirements it can lead to iron deficiency and iron deficiency anaemia.
+Iron’s main job is to carry the oxygen in our blood to all the cells in the body – if we aren’t getting enough then early symptoms can include feeling tired or run-down; you know that feeling of constantly struggling to get out of bed and an excessive mid afternoon slump.

 As low iron status progresses symptoms can worsen and include:

 - Rapid or irregular heartbeat.

 nails and hair

 Why are women more at risk?
 Periods and increased needs in pregnancy, which is coupled with the fact that women are less likely than men to eat iron rich foods.
 There’s also increased risk if you are vegetarian or vegan, have certain medical conditions like coeliac disease, or train very hard e.g. marathon running.
 If you are ticking more than one of these factors, then including iron rich foods more than once a day is a good starting point.

 How to boost your intake of iron